Skip to main content

 • zsh and fish included (Instructions) as optional shells

-• Switcheroo support for multi-GPU laptops
+• Switcheroo support for laptops with multiple GPUs

 • Extra udev rules for game controllers and other devices included out of the box